-4.5 Adaptation rules
+4.6 Adaptation rules

 Due to the limited amount of available cases and the inherent ambiguity of the available solutions (two similar users might have different personal preferences) the need of implementing appropriate case adaptation logic has been identified.
-We have chosen to incorporate a rule-based expert system that will allows us to define a set of formalized rules for case adaptation, based on the differences between the User Profiles Model parameter of the new case and the case retrieved by the PEARL matchmaker.
-The implementation of the adaptation logic and the definition of the formalized rules have been planned for the second and final iteration of the PEARL DSS module.
+We have chosen to incorporate a rule-based expert system that allows us to define a set of formalized rules for case adaptation, based on the differences between the User Profiles Model parameter of the new case and the case retrieved by the PEARL matchmaker.